blaufer/Main/README.md

 4. Data and Databases - Code written during this class.
 The project was created by me and uses Microsoft Access to import data from my biochemistry lab in order to keep track of all aspects of research.
 5. Excel Macros - Again, code written for my biochemistry lab and a class.
 The AMP Editor, AMP Finalizer, and Hydro Moment scripts will process the data gathered from mass spec and edit as needed and calculate multiple parameters.
 DOS Plot and Band Plot take data from a program and create the necessary graphs over multiple worksheets.
 6. Fortran Examples - Learning Fortran 95 examples from IntroductionToFTN95.pdf.
+7. Scientific and Data Visualizations - Code written during this class.
+Use of Matlab for altering images, low and high level ASCII file write, and VTK file creation for use with Paraview.